Policies and Statements

 You have the option of using Two-Step Verification for your MathWorks Account.
 This option can be enabled or disabled from the Security Settings page when you are signed in to your MathWorks Account.
 If you enable Two-Step Verification, you will provide an email address or phone number where we can send you verification codes.
 We will only use this information for the purpose of sending you verification messages.
 MathWorks uses a third-party communications provider to send the text messages used for Two-Step Verification.
 We have a contract that requires the communications provider to keep your phone number confidential, only use it for the purpose of sending verification codes, and only retain it as required by law.
 You may also be able to receive verification codes via a third-party app that you choose to install on your mobile device.

-When you are signed in with your MathWorks Account, MathWorks can associate your user ID and usage with licenses and subscriptions to MathWorks products and services to which you have access.
+When you are signed in with your MathWorks Account, MathWorks can link your login and usage with licenses and subscriptions to MathWorks products and services to which you have access.